BRITTANY PAIGE MIHALEC-ADKINS

 Areas of Expertise

-Brittany Mihalec-Adkins is a PhD student in Human Development and Family Studies at Purdue University, seeking graduate certificates in Social Policy and Statistics, and studying under Dr. Sharon Christ - a sociologist and statistician who specializes in using advanced statistical techniques to model developmental trajectories of maltreated individuals.
-Ms. Mihalec-Adkins is also a Policy Intern with Purdue's Center for Families, and will help coordinate the 2018 Family Impact Seminar for state legislators.
+Brittany Paige Mihalec-Adkins is a PhD student in Human Development and Family Studies at Purdue University, seeking graduate certificates in Social Policy and Statistics, and studying under Dr. Sharon Christ - a sociologist and statistician who specializes in using advanced statistical techniques to model developmental trajectories of maltreated individuals over the life course.
+Ms. Mihalec-Adkins is also a Policy Intern with Purdue's Center for Families, and helped to coordinate the 2018 Family Impact Seminar for Indiana state legislators, which provided legislators with expert presentations regarding the intersection of child protection and the opioid epidemic.
 Ms. Mihalec-Adkins' primary research interests relate to understanding the experiences of children and parents involved in child welfare interventions, with a particular focus on parents' lived experiences during interventions that involve removing children from the home.
-Her other research interests include: the short- and long-term consequences of foster placement (for both children and families), the roots and content of stereotypes and stigma surrounding individuals involved with child protective services, and lifelong developmental trajectories of individuals exposed to maltreatment and foster placement during childhood and/or adolescence.
+Her other research interests include: the short- and long-term developmental consequences of parent-child separation during foster placement (for both children and families), innovative service delivery to families in the child welfare system disrupted by substance use, and the state of reproductive health of young women in the child welfare system (i.e., both system-involved youth and young mothers).
 She has strong interests in community-based research models and rapid dissemination of results to legislators, practitioners, and affected communities; as such, Ms. Mihalec-Adkins hopes to find opportunities to write about these issues for broader audiences as her career progresses.
 Ms. Mihalec-Adkins also volunteers as a Court Appointed Special Advocate (CASA) for children in the Tippecanoe County child welfare system, and has strong interests in bridging sound empirical science with practice and advocacy.
 She recently completed a pilot program that involved developing "Self-Advocacy Resource Kits" for parents with children in foster care, and administering these kits to parents, public defenders, and service providers in Tippecanoe County.
+This work was recently awarded second-round funding!

 "Don't you want your child back?!"
 Untangling the psychosocial influences on parental engagement in child welfare interventions"